kagisearch/kagi-docs/docs/common/company/hiring-kagi.md

 - Crafting products with care

 **Core Front-end Team**
 - Passion for creating delightful and swift user interfaces.
 - Proficiency in HTML, CSS, and an understanding that JavaScript can be used sparingly to enhance, not create, product experiences.
-- Ability to prototype rapidly.
+- You are comfortable not using any FE frameworks, and rather like to be in full control of the DOM and as close to browser as possible.

 Fun fact: At Kagi, we [prioritize speed](../search-details/search-speed.md), to the point where all functionalities of Kagi Search (except Stripe checkout and Maps) work perfectly without JavaScript.
 We see JavaScript as a tool to enhance the UX, not create it.

 **Core ML Team**
 - Deep understanding of machine learning tools and technologies, whether in the build/deploy or apply/customize layers.